 In the Layer Controls, turn on the option to Shade Colors.

-Go back to the Field Selector, change the Display type to Contour Plan View, and overlay the same field.
+Return to the Field Selector, change the Display type to Contour Plan View, and overlay the same field.

 Select the 2D grid -> Pressure reduced to MSL @ msl field.

 Select the Plan Views -> Contour Plan View display type.